paseri3739/wing_browser/README.md

 - Press and hold the search button and swipe left or right to preview tabs and switch between them faster.
 - Ad Blocker
 - User Script Execution
+- some Custom Gesture (L shape, M shape or something) by machine learning model

 ## Image